NewVivly x Aquin — Structuring Social Data for AI. Read the case study

 WARNBoundary Robustness55%

 Paraphrase attacks drop robustness 18% relative to clean prompts.
-Base64-encoded variants of flagged prompts passed the refusal gate on 4 of 22 probes, so encoding obfuscation is the primary weak point.
+Base64-encoded variants of flagged prompts passed the refusal gate on 4 of 22 probes.

 PASSContext Manipulation79%